cyber-carpentry/group1-machine-learning-project/README.md

    For example:  `$ docker run -it ekincanufuktepe/mnist-reproducability`

+   *options:

-   *options: if you want to save your results after you exit docker containers, you can try to use --mount:
+   *If you want to save your results after you exit docker containers, you can try to use --mount:

    `$ docker volume create output-vol`

    `$ docker run --mount source=output-vol,target=/usr/ml-project/ -it <image>`

+   *Now you can review the results by:

+   `$ docker volume inspect output-vol`

+   `$ sudo ls <path to your volume>`

 4. If applicable, follow the prompts to get the model built and trained.